Marine plastic pollution: Birds

 Plastic pollution does not only affect animals that live solely in oceans.
 Seabirds are also greatly affected.
 In 2004, it was estimated that gulls in the North Sea had an average of thirty pieces of plastic in their stomachs.
 Seabirds often mistake trash floating on the ocean's surface as prey.
 Their food sources often has already ingested plastic debris, thus transferring the plastic from prey to predator.
 Ingested trash can obstruct and physically damage a bird's digestive system, reducing its digestive ability and can lead to malnutrition, starvation, and death.
 Toxic chemicals called polychlorinated biphenyls (PCBs) also become concentrated on the surface of plastics at sea and are released after seabirds eat them.
 These chemicals can accumulate in body tissues and have serious lethal effects on a bird's reproductive ability, immune system, and hormone balance.
 Floating plastic debris can produce ulcers, infections and lead to death.
 Marine plastic pollution can even reach birds that have never been at the sea.
 Parents may accidentally feed their nestlings plastic, mistaking it for food.
-Seabird chicks are the most vulnerable to plastic ingestion since they can't vomit up their food like the adult seabirds.
+Seabird chicks are the most vulnerable to plastic ingestion since they cannot vomit up their food like the adult seabirds.

 Plasticosis is a type of fibrotic disease initially found in one species of bird in 2023.

 After the initial observation that many of the beaches in New Zealand had high concentrations of plastic pellets, further studies found that different species of prion ingest the plastic debris.
 Hungry prions mistook these pellets for food, and these particles were found intact within the birds' gizzards and proventriculi.
 Pecking marks similar to those made by northern fulmars in cuttlebones have been found in plastic debris, such as styrofoam, on the beaches on the Dutch coast, showing that this species of bird also mistake plastic debris for food.